Withdrawing from Courses

 - Will current financial aid be reduced?

 - How will the withdrawal impact future financial aid eligibility?
-See information above in red regarding withdrawing and Satisfactory Academic Progress.
+See our Satisfactory Academic Progress webpage for more withdrawing and Satisfactory Academic Progress information.

-- Meal plan charges: Contact WVU Dining Services
+- Dining plan charges: Contact WVU Dining Services

-60% of the enrollment period is completed, funds are considered “earned," and
+of the enrollment period is completed, funds are considered “earned," and no funds

-no funds must be returned (i.e. removed from the student's account and returned
+must be returned (i.e. removed from the student's account and returned to the provider

 - To determine the percentage of "earned" aid, the institution must divide the number of calendar days the student has attended classes by the number of calendar days in the semester (minus any scheduled breaks of five days or more).